stackbit-projects/elite-maple-73e93/src/pages/index.md

 more_link_text: Keep reading
 seo:
   title: Harsh Bajpai's Blog
-  description: The preview of the Fjord theme
+  description: >-
+    Welcome to Harsh's Blog.
+This is a small repository of articles on Tech and Entrepreneurship.
   extra:
     - name: 'og:type'
       value: website